Idaho

 The gap is significant.
 Idaho residents have no statutory right to know what personal data a company holds about them, no right to request deletion, and no right to opt out of the sale of their personal information.

 - Neighboring state pressure.
 Montana's comprehensive privacy law took effect in October 2024.
-As more states in the region adopt privacy laws, Idaho businesses that operate across state lines must comply with those laws anyway.
+As more states in the region adopt privacy laws, Idaho businesses that operate across state lines must comply with those laws regardless of what Idaho requires.

-Until Idaho acts, residents should understand that their primary protections come from the breach notification law, identity theft criminal statutes, and whatever federal laws apply to the specific industry handling their data.
+Until Idaho acts, residents should understand that their primary protections come from the breach notification law, identity theft criminal statutes, the new insurance security law, the synthetic media prohibition, and whichever federal laws apply to the specific industry handling their data.

 More Idaho Laws